luciotato/LiteScript/devel/source-v0.6.0/Grammar.lite.md

         .indexVar = .req(VariableDecl)

-Get main variable name (to store property value)
+if comma present, get main variable name (to store property value)

         if .opt(",")
           .mainVar = .req(VariableDecl)

-Then we require `in`, then the iterable-Expression (a object)
+Then we require `in`, and the iterable-Expression (a object)

         .req 'in'
         .iterable = .req(Expression)

-optional where expression
+optional where expression (filter)

         .where = .opt(ForWhereFilter)